 - They will have talked early and had a much broader vocabulary than their peers

 - They will have a tendency to ask insightful and perceptive questions

 - Their memory is of a high standard

 - They are curious about the world around them

-- They can concentrate for long periods of time on certain subjects that interests them
+- They can concentrate for long periods on certain subjects that interest them

-- They have a wide amount of general knowledge
+- They have a vast amount of general knowledge

 - Their imagination will be rich and varied